MySmile/mysmile/docs/source/Technical Specifications/features.rst

 Features
 ============

-Thera are the following fundamental features:
+There are following fundamental features:

 * Internationalization and localization
 * Google Analytics is connected